A: It doubles your chance of engine failure, and it will fly you to the scene of the accident.

-For example #3, let’s take an airplane where the wing has a very low stalling speed.
+For example #3, let’s take an airplane where the wing has a very low stall speed.
 For such a plane, figure 17.6 never applies; figure 17.7 (or figure 17.8, depending on bank angle) applies even at max weight with the flaps retracted.

 Let’s summarize what we know so far, in a form that is perhaps more directly useful when you are actually in the cockpit.

 For more information on engine-out procedures, see section 17.2.